ORSIS: History

 "Promtekhnologia" started its design of the ORSIS family of sport and hunting rifles in March 2011, and the ORSIS company was founded with its name from the abbreviation of the phrase "ОРужейные СИСтемы" (ORuzheynyye SIStemy), or "Weapon Systems".

 The only ORSIS factory in Moscow is equipped with a modern machining park in which 40 machining centers for various purposes with programmable controls are located.
 This provides the possibility to maintain a high quality of products at every stage of production, as well as to provide flexibility and a sufficiently high performance of the enterprise.

 The unique equipment of the enterprise allows production of parts with ideal internal geometries, and the equipment is no longer used anywhere else in Europe.

 "Promtekhnologia" as an innovative and actively developing company developed good business reputations both among Russian and foreign partners in a short time, joint ventures include that with Glock, with ArmaLite and with Marocchi to produce their products in Moscow.
 ORSIS assembled copies of AR-10 and M-15 with stainless steel parts and of the AR-15.
 "Promtekhnologia" currently holds a position in the Russian market and in other countries, and is constantly increasing the share of its presence and expanding its sales markets.

+Scandals

+In 2019 the company was involved in bribery scandal about supplying the Armenian army with weaponry that led to launching a criminal case against the high-ranking representative of the Armenian Ministry of Defense by Armenian Investigative Committee in 2020.

+In 2023, already being under sanctions, it was accused of avoiding it by purchasing long-range sniper rifle's ammo for the Russian army in disassembled form, however later that year company denied it to be done.